arai-mn/DataCorrelations-LinearRegression/README.md

 **Part b**: There are multiple categories here, so we cannot simply convert this into a 0/1 column.
 Instead we will attempt something simpler.
 What do you think is the single building type that is most helpful in making a prediction?
 Let's call this T. Create a column called **IsT** that equals one if the building type is T and is zero otherwise.

-Note: T is a placeholder for the actual type that you nominate, i.e., at least one entry in the BldgType must be equal to this placeholder.

 #Solution to part a: Yes, including the building type would allow to increase the accuracy of predicting home prices.
 By including the Building type, we can examine how and to what extend the building type affects the home prices.